 PROGRAMME SPECIFICATION FOR:

 BMus (Hons) Music Performance and Production

-(Full Time: HMPPFBMH; Part Time: HMPPPBMH)
+(3 Years – HMPPFBMH)

-– HMPP0BMH)
+(4 Years – with Integrated Foundation Year – HMPP0BMH)

 PROGRAMME SPECIFICATION [ACADEMIC YEAR 2023/24]

 This Programme Specification is designed for prospective students, current students, academic staff and potential employers.
 It provides a concise summary of the main features of the programme and the intended learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if he/she takes full advantage of the learning opportunities that are provided.
 More detailed information on the teaching, learning and assessment methods, learning outcomes and content of each unit can be found in the Unit Descriptors.